 Also, some solutions may provide role-based security.
 This gives team members access to specific data and transaction approvals.
 Furthermore, some are designed specifically to be configurable to your unique workflow.

+Just as standard practices change, so too do operating systems.
 Has your company had significant upgrades to its computer hardware or operating systems?
 If so, your current inventory management system may not be compatible.
 As a result, you’ll need to spend time adapting your system to your new computer network.

 Your Current System Lacks Efficiency